curtburk/energy-infra-prediction/README.md

 ### Why Cosmos3-Nano Instead of Cosmos-Predict2.5?

 The original spec called for Cosmos-Predict2.5-2B (Video2World), which conditions future video on your actual input footage.
-However, Cosmos-Predict2.5 has hard dependencies (`transformer_engine`, `flash-attn`) that [are not available on ARM64/aarch64](https://github.com/nvidia-cosmos/cosmos-predict2.5/issues/120).
+However, Cosmos-Predict2.5 has hard dependencies (`transformer_engine`) that [are not available on ARM64/aarch64](https://github.com/nvidia-cosmos/cosmos-predict2.5/issues/120).
 This is a known issue affecting DGX Spark and ZGX Nano.

 Cosmos3-Nano generates degradation videos from text prompts via standard HuggingFace diffusers — no custom NVIDIA packages required.
 The generated videos are illustrative visualizations of how detected anomalies would progress, not pixel-level predictions of the specific equipment.
 The detection, classification, health scores, and TTF estimates from Cosmos-Reason1-7B are real analysis of the uploaded footage.